 When you have been involved in a Phoenix, Arizona, auto accident, you are likely to have various different injuries.
 Some are much more severe than others.
 Depending on the severity of your injuries, your dental injuries may not be your first concern.
 Because dental injuries are not life threatening and will not lead to long term disability, they are often not considered to be urgent enough to take precedence over other injuries that you are likely to have.
 This means that you may have to wait to seek treatment for these injuries as other, more serious injuries, are being addressed.

-Getting Dental Treatment As Soon As Possible After an Auto Accident in Phoenix, Arizona
+Do I Need to Get Dental Treatment After an Auto Accident in Phoenix, Arizona?

 After a serious Phoenix, Arizona, auto accident, you can expect to be taken directly to the hospital to address your injuries.
 You may need surgical treatment, casts for broken bones, a hospital stay for treatment and observation, and more.
 You might even need physical therapy to recover.
 In many cases, auto accident victims are encumbered by medical devices, casts, wheelchairs, and other issues that will prevent them from being able to sit in a dentist’s chair for treatment.
 Then, as you recover from the trauma of the injuries, the last thing on your mind is likely to be your dental needs.
 You may not even consider this when you seek compensation for your injuries, not realizing that you are in desperate need of a dentist’s care and not realizing that you can get compensation for this treatment.
 Whatever else is going on, it is essential to get the dental treatment that you require as soon as possible after the accident.
 If you do not have other serious injuries, then you may need to see the dentist for emergency dental care the same day as the accident or very soon after, depending on the damage.

-Many Different Forms of Dental Injury that You May Experience in a Phoenix, Arizona, Auto Accident
+Common Types of of Dental Injuries After a Phoenix, Arizona, Auto Accident

 Dental injuries in a Phoenix, Arizona, auto accident can be direct dental injuries or indirect dental injuries.
 The differences are as follows: